-If you had been a member of the Royal Observer Corp in 1940, keeping a watch of the skies above Britain during the events of that pivotal year, you might have been intrigued by a couple of recognition silhouettes to be found in the official aircraft recognition guide.¹ They showed "Experimental Aeroplane" numbers 115 and 116, with no hint of manufacturer, role or performance.
-Experimental Aeroplane 116 was clearly some type of autogyro, with a tractor propellor.
-Experimental Aeroplane 115 was an altogether more strange design, with only a large rotor above a curiously thin, slab-sided fuselage.
-You might have wished to get a glimpse of these strange new aircraft or perhaps expected to hear of their exploits in combat.
-You would have waited in vain, as neither aircraft was built.
-However, the story behind these two silhouettes is worth telling.
+If you had been a member of the British Observer Corp in 1940, keeping a watch of the skies above Britain during the events of that pivotal year, you might have been intrigued by a couple of recognition silhouettes to be found in the official aircraft recognition guide.¹ They showed "Experimental Aeroplane" numbers 115 and 116, with no hint of manufacturer, role or performance.
+Experimental Aeroplane 116 was clearly some type of autogyro, with a tractor propeller.
+Experimental Aeroplane 115 was an altogether stranger design, with only a large rotor above a curiously thin, slab-sided fuselage.
+You might have wished to get a glimpse of these curious new aircraft or perhaps expected to hear of their exploits in combat but you would have waited in vain, as neither aircraft was built.
+However, the story behind these two silhouettes is still worth telling.

 The official Air Ministry recognition silhouette of "Experimental Aircraft 116" above.
-The silhouette differs in detail from the known drawings of the AR IV, particularly in the cockpit window configuration.
+It differs in detail from the known drawings of the AR IV, particularly in the cockpit window configuration.

-The official Air Ministry recognition silhouette of "Experimental Aircraft 115" above.
+The official Air Ministry recognition silhouette of "Experimental Aircraft 115" .